carsimoes/carsimoes/README.md

 🌱 I’m currently learning:
 - Functional Programming techniques with Elixir
-- Data Science in Udacity.
+- Data Science in Datacamp and Udacity.
 - Roadmap to AZ-900: Microsoft Azure Fundamentals.
 - Music for lift my spirit.